NoahBeckerman/GetSquared/README.md

   - Magic

 ### Installation
+>!!!
+Warning !!!
+> 1) You might need to create a GitHub OAUTH token because of security reasons.
+> 1.a) Check [Here](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) for a guide on how to create one.
+ > 2) You need to copy the contents of my repo to a new repo you have made,
+ > or it will not work.
+ > 2.a)(YOU CANT PUSH TO THE FORKED ONE!!!!)
+ > 2.b)The principle is that you commit to your own repo once you have cloned it...

 GetSquared requires a system running [Bash], and [Github Terminal] to run.
 If you have everything allready installed then you can start with making a directory to host the code on your machine.